ireneuszcierpisz/people-counter-app-project/README.md

       b) **Cascade** two models(outputs b.boxes and heatmap) from Intel OpenVino Model Zoo [here](https://youtu.be/eNtujBDE--0)

    3. original Udacity video

-            Two models from Intel OpenVINO Open Model Zoo: **person-detection-retail-0013** outputs bounding boxes
+      - **Cascade** two models from Intel OpenVINO Open Model Zoo:

-            and **human-pose-estimation-0001** outputs keypoint heatmaps, used simultaneously for counting and tracking people in video.
-The [video](https://youtu.be/jvBkiwHOY_g shows the performance of both models)
+      **person-detection-retail-0013** outputs bounding boxes and **human-pose-estimation-0001** outputs keypoint heatmaps, used simultaneously for counting and tracking people in video.
+The [video](https://youtu.be/jvBkiwHOY_g) shows the performance of both models.

 **The counter uses the Inference Engine included in the Intel® Distribution of OpenVINO™ Toolkit.**